-The FAST system uses block floating point (BFP) to support low-precision arithmetics to reduce DNN training time, power consumption, and hardware requirements.
+The FAST system proposed in this paper uses block floating point (BFP) to support low-precision arithmetic to reduce DNN training time, power consumption, and hardware requirements.
 With FAST, we exploit an observation that earlier layers and training iterations can afford larger error margins, making them amenable to efficient low-precision computation.
-We use high-precision BFP only in the later layers and in later iterations of training.

-We empirically demonstrate a $2-6\times$ speedup in training over prior work based on mixed-precision or BFP number systems while achieving similar accuracy.
+We empirically demonstrate a 2-6× speedup in training over prior work based on mixed-precision or BFP number systems while achieving similar accuracy.
 FAST's superior performance is due to our architectural choice of using the BFP number system, use of stochastic rounding in BFP, and modular fMAC design to support multiple precisions.
-The evaluation results show that FAST achieves more than $2\times$ reduction in training time leading to a corresponding improvement in energy efficiency compared to the other reduced/mixed precision formats.
 This work shows that variable precision BFP with stochastic rounding offers a promising strategy in speeding up training and improving its efficiency.

-As DNN training is now often distributed across multi-chip systems [39], [55], future work is to study how well FAST could scale in such a multi-chip deployment.
-One possible approach is to use a matrix multiplication partitioning and scheduling algorithm (e.g., CAKE [56]) to divide up the computation in an bandwidth-efficient way via reuse of data in on-chip local memory.
+As DNN training is now often distributed across multi-chip systems [3], [25], future work is to study how well FAST could scale in such a multi-chip deployment.